 Services that are covered for you What you must pay when you get these services Inpatient services in a psychiatric hospital Covered services include mental health care services that require a hospital stay.
 There is a 190-day lifetime limit for inpatient services in a psychiatric hospital.
-The 190-day limit does not apply to inpatient mental health services provided in a psychiatric unit of a general hospital. \$225 copayment per day for days 1-5 \$0 copayment per day for days 6-90 \$0 copayment per day for each lifetime reserve day (up to 60 days over your lifetime) Per admission or per stay benefit period applies.
+The 190-day limit does not apply to inpatient mental health services provided in a psychiatric unit of a general hospital. \$300 copayment per day for days 1-7 \$0 copayment per day for days 8-90 \$0 copayment per day for unlimited additional days Per admission or per stay benefit period applies.
 Cost-sharing is applied starting on the first day of admission and includes the final day of discharge.
-You pay these amounts until you reach the out-of-pocket maximum.
-Prior authorization is required.
+You pay these amounts until you reach the out-of- pocket maximum.
+The plan also covers certain inpatient hospital stays not normally covered by Medicare.
+You are covered as long as the hospital stay is approved in accordance with plan rules.
+Prior authorization is required .

 Services that are covered for you What you must pay when you get these services Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
 However, in some cases, we will cover certain services you receive while you are in the hospital or the skilled nursing facility (SNF).
-Covered services include, but are not limited to: When your stay is no longer covered, these services will be covered as described in the following sections: Physician services Please refer to the 'Physician/Practitioner services, including doctor's office visits' section in this benefits chart for applicable cost-sharing.
-Diagnostic tests (like lab tests) Please refer to the 'Outpatient diagnostic tests and therapeutic services and supplies' section in this benefits chart for applicable cost-sharing.
-X-ray, radium, and isotope therapy including technician materials and services Please refer to the 'Outpatient diagnostic tests and therapeutic services and supplies' section in this benefits chart for applicable cost-sharing.
-Surgical dressings Please refer to the 'Outpatient diagnostic tests and therapeutic services and supplies' section in this benefits chart for applicable cost-sharing.
-Splints, casts, and other devices used to reduce fractures and dislocations Please refer to the 'Outpatient diagnostic tests and therapeutic services and supplies' section in this benefits chart for applicable cost-sharing.
+Covered services include, but are not limited to: When your stay is no longer covered, these services will be covered as described in the following sections: • Physician services Please refer to the 'Physician/Practitioner services, including doctor's office visits' section in this benefits chart for applicable cost-sharing. • Diagnostic tests (like lab tests) Please refer to the 'Outpatient diagnostic tests and therapeutic services and supplies' section in this benefits chart for applicable cost-sharing.
+X-ray, radium, and isotope therapy including technician materials and services Please refer to the 'Outpatient diagnostic tests and therapeutic services and supplies' section in this benefits chart for applicable cost-sharing. • Surgical dressings Please refer to the 'Outpatient diagnostic tests and therapeutic services and supplies' section in this benefits chart for applicable cost-sharing. • Splints, casts, and other devices used to reduce fractures and dislocations Please refer to the 'Outpatient diagnostic tests and therapeutic services and supplies' section in this benefits chart for applicable cost-sharing.